Linfield College Online and Continuing Education

 Jeremy Gingerich started his career as a salesman at a Ford dealership.
 Eventually he decided to restart his career by going back to school.
 Jeremy enrolled in Linfield's adult degree program to earn his post baccalaureate accounting certificate online.
 With the support of his wife and two children, Jeremy, at 38 years old is now an accountant with Wilcox Arredondo & Co.

 Craig Ostbo's professional career started on a summer trip as a drummer with a rock and roll band, and it turned into ten years as a professional musician.
 Though Craig still enjoys playing the drums, he is now the principal and co-founder of Koopman Ostbo Marketing Communications, where he serves as Chief Marketing and Brand Strategist.
-Craig eventually decided it was time to go back and complete what he started, by enrolling in the Linfield Adult Degree Program to achieve his bachelor's degree in management.
+Craig eventually decided it was time to go back and complete what he started, by enrolling in the Linfield Online and Continuing Education Program to achieve his bachelor's degree in management.

 Brian Roberts had been working in his job when he decided he needed a restart.
 He determined it was time to go back to school to earn his post baccalaureate accounting certificate.
 Brian discovered that companies are seeking individuals with work experience who want to continue learning to advance their career, and now, as an accountant at 28 years old, he works for a CPA firm in Portland, Oregon.